jcarpent/jcarpent.github.io/_pages/about.md

 My research activities revolves around Perception, Machine Learning, Optimization and Control for Robotics.

 In September 2024, I have been awarded an ERC Starting Grant for my research [project ARTIFACT](https://www.inria.fr/en/autonomous-robots-erc-grants), standing for **The ARTIficial Motion FACTory**.
-ARTIFACT will start in 2025.
+ARTIFACT have started in September 2025.
 If you are interested to join this adventure, feel free to contact me.

 In September 2018, I joined the [Willow research group](https://www.di.ens.fr/willow/) as a postdoctoral researcher fellow.
 Before that, I was a postdoctoral researcher fellow inside the [Gepetto research group](http://projects.laas.fr/gepetto/index.php) at LAAS-CNRS in Toulouse, France.